Skip to content

 March 18, 2019 by Andrea Szyper

-Tracy Louis Hyde has led our Tuscany Untour on the ground near Montalcino for a couple years now.
+Tracy Louis Hyde has led our Tuscany UnTour on the ground near Montalcino for a couple years now.
 She loves her work with us and is eager to share her region.
 She took some time to share some thoughts about her work and her love for Tuscany.

 Tell us a little bit about your professional background.
 What drew you to working with UnTours?

-I met some Untourists in Monticiano, Siena, when I co-owned the wine bar in the village.
+I met some UnTourists in Monticiano, Siena, when I co-owned the wine bar in the village.
 I liked the concept of independent travel, but with back-up.
 I have always enjoyed working with people.
 I spent several years working with American tourists on cruise ships, and then I moved into international real estate work.
 When I heard from a friend that UnTours was hiring, I jumped at the chance.

 frescos in Tuscany